World Sight Day

 Globally, 1.1 billion people have an untreated or preventable visual impairment.
 That’s an eighth of the world’s population – almost as many people as in Europe and the USA combined.

 When someone loses their sight, it affects every aspect of their life.
-For a child, such as Luyando, sight loss can mean missing out on an education and the opportunity to play with friends.
-For an adult, it can mean losing their independence and income.
+For a child, such as Luyando, sight loss can mean missing out on an education and early intervention to correct a child’s vision can boost their lifetime earnings by up to 78%.
+For an adult, sight loss can mean losing their independence and income, too.

-could screen 40 schoolchildren for a range of eye conditions.
+In a year, your monthly donation could screen two classrooms of children for a range of eye conditions.

 $